DETAILED ACTION

 receiving, by the processor, input indicating that a pressure-mitigation device is fluidically coupled to a fluid interface that is accessible along a surface of the durable housing (the confirmation of coupling of the tubing 135 to the control system 130 use to the Hall effect sensors at ports at the surface of the control system 130 to detect the presence of magnets attached to the multi-channel tubing 135), wherein the pressure-mitigation device includes a plurality of chambers (the independently pressurized relief chambers of Squitieri; paragraphs 0007, 0010, 0018-0019, 0024, 0026, and 0068 of Squitieri) that are intertwined to collectively have a geometric form

-examining, by the processor, the data to identify patterns of the measurements that are indicative of location of the human body (parsing the data from the pressure sensors; abstract, paragraphs 0003-0005, 0019, 0026-0027, 0030, 0033, 0037, 0039-0041, 0049, 0057-0059, 0061, and 0063 of Young);
+examining, by the processor, the data to identify patterns of the series of values that are indicative of a location of the human body (parsing the data from the pressure sensors; paragraph 0057 of Squitieri; paragraphs 0067, 0100, and 0114 of Caminade; abstract, paragraphs 0003-0005, 0019, 0026-0027, 0030, 0033, 0037, 0039-0041, 0049, 0057-0059, 0061, and 0063 of Young);

-determining, by the processor, that the human body is improperly positioned on the pressure-mitigation device based on an analysis of the patterns of the measurements (determining the various vital and health indicators including position, length of sitting episodes, movement of the trunk or limbs, presence or lack of presence of subject, identity of subject, weight of subject, vertical position, turning or rolling movements, and sedentary state; the abstract, paragraphs 0001, 0003-0005, 0019, 0026-0027, 0030, 0033, 0036-0043, 0046-0051, 0057-0059, 0061, and 0063 of Young; paragraph 0057 of Squitieri); and
+determining, by the processor, that the human body is improperly positioned on the pressure-mitigation device based on an analysis of the patterns (determining the position; paragraph 0057 of Squitieri; paragraphs 0067, 0100, and 0114 of Caminade; the abstract, paragraphs 0001, 0003-0005, 0019, 0026-0027, 0030, 0033, 0036-0043, 0046-0051, 0057-0059, 0061, and 0063 of Young); and

-With respect to claim 16, the combination teaches or suggests that said causing is performed in response to a determination that the pressure-mitigation device is disposed between the human body and the underlying surface (paragraphs 0099 and 0167 of Squitieri).
+With respect to claim 16, the combination teaches or suggests that said causing the plurality of chambers to be inflated is performed in response to determining that the pressure-mitigation device is disposed between the human body and the underlying surface (paragraphs 0099 and 0167 of Squitieri).

-With respect to claim 17, the combination teaches or suggests that the determination is based on input provided by an operator through an interaction with the controller (Squitieri teaches that the control system 130 is configured to be programmed by a patient, healthcare personnel, the patient, etc. For example, the control system 130 can be programmed on a patient-specific basis to manage and mitigate pressure on one or more existing pressure ulcers that are currently present on a patient in a specific anatomic location (paragraphs 0081, 0083, 0088, 0098, 0108, 0125, and 0149 of Squitieri) such programming affects the determination that the pressure-mitigation device is disposed between the human body and the underlying surface (paragraphs 0099 and 0167 of Squitieri)).
+With respect to claim 17, the combination teaches or suggests that said determining that the pressure-mitigation devices is disposed between the human body and the underlying surface is based on input provided by an operator through an interaction with the controller (Squitieri teaches that the control system 130 is configured to be programmed by a patient, healthcare personnel, the patient, etc. For example, the control system 130 can be programmed on a patient-specific basis to manage and mitigate pressure on one or more existing pressure ulcers that are currently present on a patient in a specific anatomic location (paragraphs 0081, 0083, 0088, 0098, 0108, 0125, and 0149 of Squitieri) such programming affects the determination that the pressure-mitigation device is disposed between the human body and the underlying surface (paragraphs 0099 and 0167 of Squitieri)).

 With respect to claim 19, the combination teaches or suggests that the data is obtained at a data interface (the USB connection of Young) to which a data cable (the USB cable of Young) is connected, the data cable being interconnected between the controller and the pressure-mitigation device.

-With respect to claim 20, the combination teaches or suggests, for each chamber of the plurality of chambers, establishing a corresponding series of values based on a determination that the corresponding series of values is associated with a corresponding sensor that is associated with that chamber (the parsing and determining of Young , also paragraphs 0060, 0099, and 0193 of Squitieri).
+With respect to claim 20, the combination teaches or suggests, for each chamber of the plurality of chambers, establishing a corresponding series of values based on a determination that the corresponding series of values is associated with a corresponding sensor that is associated with that chamber (the parsing and determining of Young, also paragraphs 0060, 0099, and 0193 of Squitieri).

 Claim 14 is rejected under 35 U.S.C.
-103 as being unpatentable over Squitieri, in view of Young, and further in view of Huster, and further in view of U.S. Patent Application Publication No. 2010/0174198 (Young 198).
+103 as being unpatentable over U.S. Patent Application Publication No. 2015/0164677 (Squitieri)(previously cited), in view of U.S. Patent Application Publication No. 2009/0056020 (Caminade)(previously cited), and further in view of U.S. Patent Application Publication No. 2015/0008710 (Young)(previously cited), and further in view of U.S. Patent Application Publication No. 2008/0000477 (Huster)(previously cited), and further in view of U.S. Patent Application Publication No. 2010/0174198 (Young 198)(previously cited).

 Young 198 that such status information may be sent to a database or other source via a wireless transmitter to be analyzed at a later time to determine long-term trends (paragraph 0030 of Young 198).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to send the notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface to a database or other source via a wireless transmitter since such data can be analyzed at a later time to determine long-term trends.